MakStashkevich/makstashkevich/readme.md

 I work mainly on my own projects and other people's startups.

-In addition, I am fond of video editing and trying to convey my thoughts and ideas to people in short rils.

-If you are interested in applications, you can see my current projects here: [makstashkevich.com](https://makstashkevich.com)
+If you are interested in applications, you can see my current projects here: [makstashkevich.com](https://makstashkevich.com) _(now not working, sorry...)_

 If you're just curious about what I do, you can find me on [Telegram](https://t.me/stashkevich), [Instagram](https://instagram.com/makstashkevich), [VKontakte](https://vk.me/makstashkevich) and [Linkedin](https://www.linkedin.com/in/mstashkevich).